China's burgeoning population - the largest on Earth

 However it may be a surprise to know that this is not a modern phenomenon, two thousand years ago the whole population of the vast Roman empire was comparable to that of China.

-Population growth over history
+China's population growth over history

 Chinese civilization began along the Yellow River at about the same as those of Egypt and Mesopotamia.
 Initially people settled in the immediate vicinity of the valley.